Jon Bon Jovi, Reportedly The Target Of A Smear Campaign From Donald Trump In 2014, Will Campaign For Joe Biden

 In the end, neither Bon Jovi nor Trump was able to come up with a sufficient bid, and the franchise was sold to Terry and Kim Pegula.
 The campaign against Bon Jovi quietly went away, and GQ noted that it was not until years later that Trump’s involvement came to light.

-“But what almost nobody knew—until now—is that the whole thing was pulled together by the then-future president of the United States,” the report noted.
-“In the spring of 2014, Trump hired veteran Republican operative and Buffalo resident Michael Caputo—a close associate of Paul Manafort and Roger Stone.
-Caputo had worked with Ollie North during the Reagan years and then helped boost the careers of Boris Yeltsin and Vladimir Putin as a political consultant in Russia—now he was enlisted to create a group that would scuttle Bon Jovi’s NFL chances.”
+“But what almost nobody knew — until now — is that the whole thing was pulled together by the then-future president of the United States,” the report noted.
+“In the spring of 2014, Trump hired veteran Republican operative and Buffalo resident Michael Caputo — a close associate of Paul Manafort and Roger Stone.
+Caputo had worked with Ollie North during the Reagan years and then helped boost the careers of Boris Yeltsin and Vladimir Putin as a political consultant in Russia — now he was enlisted to create a group that would scuttle Bon Jovi’s NFL chances.”

 The appearance this weekend could be a major boost to Biden in a critical state.
 As The Inquisitr reported, a recent poll showed the former vice president winning in Pennsylvania, a state that Trump turned red in 2016 after having gone for Democratic candidates for nearly three decades.
 The state is expected to be a battleground again, with both candidates dedicating significant resources there.